 2. Skin Cells Need Moisture to Live

 I always say that skin cells are like fish in that they need water to survive.
 Without water, skin cells become dehydrated and the overall health of the skin is severely compromised.
-In fact, dehydration can set off a response that can lead to irritation, redness, and sensitivity.
-The consistent use of night cream is an efficient way to boost water levels in the skin.
+In fact, dehydration can set off a response that leads to irritation, redness, and sensitivity.
+The consistent use of moisturizer is an efficient way to boost water levels in the skin.

 3. Oil Production Is Lowest at Night